From: "Yeshivat Har Etzion's Israel Koschitzky Virtual Beit Midrash"

 However, since for the Prophet, past, present and future are

-perceived as progressing along the same continuum, the
+perceived as progressing along the

 grammatical tenses in the Song remain constant throughout.